TZstatsADS/Fall2017-project2-grp8/app/intro.md

 		* Delay Reason Distribution: shows distribution of delay reasons for a given flight and month by carrier
 	* Satisfaction Probability of Carriers:
 		* Tree map showing satisfaction probability for a given flight, month, and delay threshold by carrier (i.e. probability a given flight/month/carrier will arrive within your delay threshold)
+	* Cancellation:
+		* The scatter plot displays cancellation information on the airlines between the selected origin and destination in the selected month, where X-axis represents total number of flights in the past 3 years (201408-201707) for each carrier, Y-axis represents the total number of cancelled flights for each carrier(we use 0.001 to replace 0), and the size of the scatter points represents the non-cancellation rate for each carrier.
+So in this plot, when the size of the point is small, the flights of that carrier are more likely to have cancellations.
+Customers should prefer the carrier whose scatter point has larger x-value, lower y-value, and larger size.